davidgasquez/handbook/Data/Metrics.md

 - There should probably be a single "North Star Metric" with 3-5 additional supporting metrics.
 You may also want to consider counter-metrics (or pairing metrics) that keep you from over-rotating on a singular metric.
 - Metrics should use the SMART framework (Specific, Measurable, Achievable, Results-Oriented, Targeted).
 	- Pick the simplest metric that works for you.
+Metrics definitions should be as easy as a tool-tip away to find.
 - Common understanding of a metric matters more than the metric precision.
 That understanding requires some standardization (names, time spans, ...) and that needs [[Coordination]].
 	- Teams need to cooperate when defining metrics.
 - Organizations need three things related to metrics: